Joker-Bat/dynamic-client-login/README.md

 You can found all client and users details in (server/data/data.js) file.

-Here is a shore reference
+Here is a short reference

 ### Clients and users list<a name="clientslist"></a>